devConvert/flow_lead_test/README.md

 sending leads as affiliates is possible in three ways:

-1. Tracking system link to an offer - the simplest way
+1. Tracking system link to our offer - the simplest way
 2. Integrate our JS SDK in your HTML page
 3. Send us HTTP requests via our REST API interface